sinaghassemi/EnronSpamDetection/README.md

 #################################################################################
 ```

 Next, we use python sets to see how the words intersect in ham and spam files with the most common words, as we have mentioned, we don't want the words in our bag of words which are only present in one of the classes.
-This would cause the classifier be overfitted only on Enron datasets.
+This would cause the classifier to be overfitted only on Enron datasets.
-In the end, we print all words we have chosen in the bag of words with their corresponding count in the ham and spam data.
+In the end, we print all the words we have chosen in the bag of words with their corresponding count in the ham and spam data.